-Part What to use How to clean Removable parts (shelves, crisper, meat pan etc.) Sponge or cloth; mild detergent and warm water.
+Part What to use How to clean Removable parts (shelves, crisper, etc.) Sponge or cloth; mild detergent and warm water.
 Wash removable parts with warm water and a mild detergent.
 Rinse and dry.
 Outside Sponge, cloth or paper towel; mild detergent; appliance wax (or good auto paste wax).
 Wash with warm water and a mild detergent.
 Do not use abrasive or harsh cleansers.
 Rinse and dry.
 Wax painted metal surfaces at least twice a year with appliance wax or a good auto paste wax.
 Apply wax with a clean, soft cloth.
 Do not use wax on plastic parts.
-Waxing painted metal su urtaces provides rust protection.
+Waxing painted metal su ırlaces provides rust protection.
 Inside walls (Freezer should be allowed to warm up so cloth won't stick.)
 Sponge, soft cloth or paper towel, baking soda, warm water, mild detergent.
-Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to 1 quart 95 warm water.
+Wash with warm water and mild detergent or baking soda (2 tablespoons 26 g to 1 quart .95 I warm water.
 Rinse and dry.
-Door liners and gaskets Sponge, soft cloth or paper towel; mild detergent, warm wate Wash with mild detergent and warm water.Rinse and dry.
-DO NOT USE Cleaning waxes, concentrated detergents, bleaches or cleansers containing petroleum on plastic parts.
+Door liners and gaskets Sponge, soft cloth or paper towel, mild detergent, warm water.
+Wash with mild detergent and warm water.Rinse and dry. xes, concentrated detergents, ontaining petroleum on plastic parts.
 Dark panels Mild detergent and warm water; soft, clean sponge and soft, clean cloth.
 Wash with a soft grit-free cloth or sponge.
-Rinse and dry with a damp grit-free cloth or chamois. or flammable or toxic sol s, window sprays, scouring cleansers, lvents like acetone, gasoline, carbon can scratch or damage the material.
-Defrost pan (behind refrigerator on top of the motor) Sponge or cloth; mild detergent and warm water.
-Roll refrigerator out away from wall.
-Wash defrost pan with warm water and mild detergent.
+Rinse and dry with a damp grit-free cloth or chamois. s, window sprays, scouring cleansers, benzine, carbon tetrachloride, etc. mage the material.
+Defrost pan (behind refriger- ator and on top of the motor).
+Sponge or cloth; mild detergent and warm water.
+Roll refrigerator out only as far as water supply line allows.
+Wipe or wash defrost pan with warm water and mild detergent.
 Do not remove defrost pan to clean.
 Rinse and dry.
-Roll refrigerator back into place.
-Condenser coils Use vacuum cleaner with brush attachment.
-Clean dust and lint from condenser coils behind the refrigerator at least once every other month.
-Leave an inch (2.54 cm) between wall and condenser coils on back of the refrigerator.
+Roll refrigerator back.
+Condenser coils Vacuum cleaner; using the brush attachment.
+Clean dust and lint from condenser coils behind the refrigerator at least every other month.
+Leave one inch (2.5 cm) between wall and condenser coils.
 Floor under refrigerator Usual floor cleaners.
-Roll refrigerator out away from wall.
+Roll refrigerator out only as far as water supply line allows.
 Wash floor.
-Roll refrigerator back into place.
+Roll refrigerator back.
 Check to see if the refrigerator is level.